 You don't need any mortar or adhesive for fire rings.
 The weight of the materials alone will hold the item together.
 These products are affordable and yet their heavy steel construction is robust enough for many years of service.
 If you are wanting to enjoy a wood burning fire pit on a budget, a fire ring is the way to go.

-Another low-cost option is a free-standing model, like this Asia Direct Fire Pit Bowl.
+Another low-cost option is a free-standing model, like this Fire Sense Palermo Fire Pit.
 At first glance, it appears similar to the low-cost models carried in big box stores.
 Indeed, their design is similar.
 With higher-end models, though, a copper bowl replaces the typical stamped steel bowl.
 The advantage of copper bowls is their resistance to heat exposure and corrosion.
 Traditional stamped steel bowls will last approximately 2 years, while copper bowls can easily last double that time.

 A free-standing model is another fire pit that can move from location to location.
 It even eliminates the need to dig an in-ground fire pit or use any extra blocks or stone, since it includes a stand.

 A step up from the previously mentioned types are plate steel fire pits, an example of this model is this Ohio Flame Fire Pit.
 These models are costly, but they often have long warranties and provide decades of use.
 Many models are free-standing by nature, simplifying their use.
 Though, enclosing the fire pit in a surround or veneer of your choice is simple.